Using Products Properly

 Depending on which area of the country you live, your lawn will most likely have different types of grasses.
 In the South, grasses that can beat the heat fair better.
 Whereas in the north, grasses that can weather harsh winters and cooler spring and fall seasons flourish best.

-NORTHERN GRASSES THAT LIGHT UP YOUR LAWN
+COOL-SEASON GRASSES THAT LIGHT UP YOUR LAWN

-Most northern lawns are a combination of fescues, Kentucky bluegrass, and ryegrass.
+Most Northern lawns are a combination of fescues, Kentucky bluegrass, and ryegrass.
 When mixed correctly, these grasses can form a dense, lush turf that provides a deep-green color that’s easy on the eyes yet durable enough to be easy on the upkeep as well.